Customize the Sandbox Network Policy

 Open nemoclaw-blueprint/policies/openclaw-sandbox.yaml and add or modify endpoint entries.

-If you want a built-in preset to be part of the baseline policy, merge its network_policies entries into this file and re-run nemoclaw onboard.
+To include a built-in preset in the baseline policy, merge its network_policies entries into this file and re-run nemoclaw onboard.

 That updates the live policy and does not edit openclaw-sandbox.yaml.

-Use a manual YAML edit when you need to allow custom hosts that are not covered by a preset, such as an internal API or a weather service.
+Edit YAML manually when you need to allow custom hosts that a preset does not cover, such as an internal API or a weather service.

 Each entry in the network section defines an endpoint group with the following fields: